Projects

 This new bus stop will provide better connectivity for public transport users, particularly for commuters who live and work south of Canterbury Road.

-We will also improve the existing Great Ryrie St/Canterbury Rd bus stop by installing a new rear-facing bus shelter, concrete base and pedestrian tactiles.
+We will also improve the existing Great Ryrie St/Canterbury Rd bus stop by installing a new bus shelter, concrete base and pedestrian tactiles.
 These improvements will provide better accessibility for public transport users.

 Speed limit change on Canterbury Road